 Before diving into the training process, it is essential to understand what a diabetic alert dog or DAD does.
 These dogs are specifically trained to identify changes in their owner’s blood sugar levels by detecting the specific scent that the human body emits when these levels fluctuate.
 This ability to scent changes is a lifesaving skill, especially during times when the person with diabetes may not be aware that their blood sugar level is too high or too low.

-Topic to read : How to Care for a Pet Tarantula in a Cold Climate?
+Also read : How to Care for a Pet Tarantula in a Cold Climate?

 Diabetic alert dogs are capable of noticing subtle changes in scent even before a glucose monitor can.
 Their alerting behaviors, such as nudging, pawing, or persistent staring, signal the diabetic person to check their blood glucose level.
 It’s important to remember that a DAD is not a replacement for regular glucose monitoring, but rather a complementary tool to help manage diabetes.